poptix/philcams/README.md

 Stupid easy way to get your local security camera streams onto the Internet.

-- Edit philcams.sh to add your cameras.
+- Edit rtsp-stream.yml to add your cameras.

 - Run philcams.sh